plausible/docs/docs/csv-import.md

 It isn't possible to use [our filters](filters-segments.md) with the imported data.

+### Goals and custom properties

+It's currently not possible to import your goals, custom events and ecommerce revenue data.
+It's also not possible to import your custom properties.

 ## CSV format guidelines

 If you're importing data from different analytics tools then please ensure that your CSV files follow our format guidelines.